ekohilas/args-amazing-or-approaching/pycon-au-2025/slides.md

 ```
 <!-- .element: data-id="function" -->

-Okay now that that's out of the way let's go back to python's beautiful function argument system, that maybe I am crazy for...
+Okay now that that's out of the way let's go back to python's beautiful function argument and parameter system, that maybe I am crazy for...

 ------
 <!-- .element: data-auto-animate -->